Phillip-England/php-nginx-quickstart/README.md

 ## Deployment

 This project repo can be copied into an nginx server.
-After updating the nginxconfig on the server and ensuring the proper version of php is installed, you should be solid.
+After updating the nginx config on the server and ensuring the proper version of php is installed, you should be solid.

 ### Railway